 Meet with the parish music director, Fran Garrepy, to plan the music for your wedding.
 Our music director is contracted to play at all weddings at Holy Ghost.
 You can talk with Fran following any weekend Mass, she will help you to choose appropriate sacred music for your wedding.

-You may choose from the approved prayers and readings for the celebration of your wedding.
+You may choose from the approved readings for the celebration of your wedding.
 The Mass consists of three readings.
 The first reading is taken from the Old Testament, the second reading from the New Testament and the Gospel.
 You may choose readers for the first and second readings.
 The Gospel is read by the Priest and the Psalm Response is sung by the organist.

 You may choose someone to read the First and Second Readings and the Intercessions.
 Please be sure that the person you choose is able to read clearly and with dignity.
 It is important that your readers have a copy long in advance so that they can prepare.